 All students accepted into the program are awarded full support, including a stipend, full tuition, and health fees.
 Students are encouraged to apply for external fellowships, such as those administered by the National Science Foundation, National Defense Science and Engineering Fellowship, and National Institutes of Health.

-Students in the program are expected to take two to four laboratory rotations before selecting a dissertation project.
-This is to allow the student to explore different research areas, identify potential collaborators, and experience the environment in different research groups (both experimental and theoretical), rather than to accomplish a research project.
-The Higher Degrees in Systems Biology program does not set time limits on rotations, but most rotations are expected to be 4-12 weeks long.
+Students in the program are expected to perform two to four laboratory rotations before selecting a dissertation laboratory.
+This is to allow the student to explore different research areas, identify potential collaborators, and experience the environment in different research groups.
+The program does not set time limits on rotations, but most rotations are expected to be 4–12 weeks long.

-After the first year students may choose a single faculty member as their dissertation advisor, or may elect to initiate a collaboration between two or more labs.
+After the first year, students may choose a single faculty member as their dissertation advisor, or may elect to initiate collaboration between two labs.
 Subject to Program approval, students may choose advisors from any science department at Harvard, including the research departments of the 11 Harvard-affiliated teaching hospitals.

 Preliminary Qualifying Examination

 The purpose of the examination is to ensure that the student is prepared to embark on dissertation research.
 The examination is given in two phases.
 The first phase must be completed by June 1 of the student’s first year, and is intended to evaluate the student’s progress in acquiring competence in mathematical and/or computational approaches.
 Students will formulate a question related to any problem in biology and devise a mathematical or computational approach to addressing it.
 Results of the project will be presented in a short written summary and orally.
 Phase two must be completed by the end of March of the student’s second year.
 Students will prepare and defend an original research proposal related to the student’s proposed dissertation research.